JaysonKaleb/cse15l-lab-reports/labReport1.md

   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/f3db2677-c7e2-4156-881b-5d8cfb7b2593)
   * The command ran:
   * ![image](https://github.com/JaysonKaleb/cse15l-lab-reports/assets/165828220/1a4e095a-72d0-4eb6-a0bb-b7d787dd0ffe)
-  * Running `cd` with a file as path results in the directory not changing becuase its not a directory.
+  * Running `cd` with a file as path results in the directory not changing becuase it's not a directory.
 This is an error because the given argument was invalid.

 ***